TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 The middleware `mapQuads()` is removed.

 ### [Changed] Warning for old Node.JS versions
-If the users Node.JS version is older that the recommendend version (currently \>=18.0.0) a warning is shown.
+If the users Node.JS version is older that the recommended version (currently \>=18.0.0) a warning is shown.

 ### [Changed] SHACL Validation Engine
 A SHACL Validation Engine improved performance.